-A. General Provisions for Reimbursement to the Parent
+- A. General Provisions for Reimbursement to the Parent - 1.
+The district LEA is required to make FAPE available to all eligible students with

-- 1. The district is required to make FAPE available to all eligible students with disabilities.
-If parents do not access FAPE, then the district is required to make provisions for private school students to receive Part B services consistent with Section 2E of this chapter. - 2.
-The district is not required to pay for costs of tuition, special education, or related services and associated costs at a private school or facility for a student who was unilaterally placed there by a parent if the district made FAPE available to the student in a timely manner.
+- 2. The district LEA is not required to pay for costs of tuition, special education, or related services and associated costs at a private school or facility for a student who was unilaterally placed there by a parent if the district LEA made FAPE available to the student in a timely manner.
 If a parent disagrees with the availability of FAPE and there is a question about financial responsibility, the parent may request a due process hearing. - 3.
-If the parent of a student with a disability enrolls the student in a private elementary or secondary school, without the consent of the district, a court or hearing officer may order the district to reimburse the parent for the costs of unilaterally placing the student in a private school if the court or a hearing officer determines that: - a. the district had not made FAPE available to the eligible student in a timely manner prior to the time the parent enrolled the student in the private school; and - b. the parent's placement is appropriate. - 4.
+If the parent of a student with a disability enrolls the student in a private elementary or secondary school, without the consent of or referral by the district LEA, a court or hearing officer may order the district LEA to reimburse the parent for the costs of unilaterally placing the student in a private school if the court or a hearing officer determines that: - a. the district LEA had not made FAPE available to the eligible student in a timely manner prior to the time the parent enrolled the student in the private school; and - b. the parent's student's placement in the private school is appropriate. - 4.
 A hearing officer may find a student's placement in a private school or facility by a parent appropriate even if the private school or facility does not meet state standards.
 A private school will be deemed appropriate if the parent demonstrates that the private placement provides educational instruction specially designed to meet the unique needs of the child with a disability, supported by such services as are necessary to permit the child to benefit from that instruction.